zhouyunlab/zhouyunlab.github.io.index8/_posts/2018-07-31-EEG_Dataset.md

 ---
 layout: post
-title: EEG DATASET ABSTRACT
+title: Educational EEG data base ABSTRACT
-subtitle: The dataset of electroencephalogram project
+subtitle: The database of electroencephalogram project
 ---

 **The dataset of this project consists of two parts:**